 At the present time, Mr. Estill is not accepting any new cases concerning any IRS tax controversy (audits, collections, litigation, etc.) or for any tax preparation services.
-However, he is available for tax consultations in the following situations:
+At present time Mr. Estill is not accepting any new tax planning or consulting clients.
+However, when appointments become available he is available for tax consultations in the following situations:

 - Assistance to tax professionals (attorneys, CPAs, EAs, etc.) regarding ongoing IRS investigations (criminal and civil), IRS examinations, appeals and tax litigation.

 - Available to consult for potential expert witness services.

 - Assistance to small businesses desiring tax planning.
 Please note there is a four (4) hour minimum charge on all tax planning consultations and there are a very limited number of appointments available.
 As of August 1, 2019, Mr. Estill has no current consultation openings and his rate when appointments become available is $500-$675 per hour.

 - Other assistance/consultations on a case-by-case basis for which Mr. Estill would be acting in a consulting (non-active) role only.

 Most Tax Court cases are resolved by the parties (the IRS/Government and the taxpayer) without the need for a formal trial.
 However, if the parties cannot reach a resolution, the court will need to decide.
 Here are the citations to some of the Tax Court litigation that Mr. Estill has been involved with over the course of his career:

 Steines v.
 Commissioner, Tax Court Memorandum 1991-588, affirmed 12 F.3d 1101 (7th cir.
 1993)

 Van Zelst v.
 Commissioner, Tax Court Memorandum 1995-216